 Please help us in deterring crime on our campus by promptly calling the Police Department at 646-3311, DACC Security at 527-7777, or 911 (in case of emergencies) to report suspicious activity, safety problems, or crimes.
 In accordance with state law, the NMSU Police Department cannot accept anonymous reports, and must disclose certain information to prosecutors and defense counsel.
 However, it will take steps in sensitive cases to keep personal information confidential to the extent possible.
 This includes cases of sexual assault, as well as cases where there is a concern of possible retaliation.
-The NMSU Police Department also encourages 3rd party reports from non-NMSU/DACC counselors, pastors, and other mental health practitioners.
+The NMSU Police Department also encourages 3rd party reports from pastoral and professional counselors.
+Third party reports are not accepted from other sources due to the impossibility of ensuring crimes are accurately classified and are not duplicated.
+Changes have been made recently to the 3rd party vendor Ethicspoint (https://secure.ethicspoint.com/) to specifically discourage people from trying to use that system for Clery-reportable offenses.
+It is intended for reporting violations of policy or laws that are not Clery-reportable.
+Examples of such non-Clery laws are fraud, embezzlement, and misuse of university property.